ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   exclusive of appendices, even if said implementation is a non-operation, e.g. because transport protocols implementing a given Property are not available on the platform.
+- Implementations may use other representations for Transport Property Names, e.g., by providing constants or static singleton objects, but should provide a  straight-forward mapping between their representation and the property names specified here.

 # Pre-Establishment Phase {#pre-establishment}